aptech/docs/docs/CR-solpd.rst

 Format
 ----------------
 .. function:: solpd(b, A)

-    :param b: NxK matrix or M-dimensional array where the last two dimensions are NxK.
+    :param b:
-    :type b: TODO
+    :type b: NxK matrix or M-dimensional array where the last two dimensions are NxK

-    :param A: NxN symmetric positive definite matrix or M-dimensional array where the NxN 2-dimensional arrays described by the last two dimensions are symmetric and positive definite.
+    :param A:
-    :type A: TODO
+    :type A: NxN symmetric positive definite matrix or M-dimensional array where the NxN 2-dimensional arrays described by the last two dimensions are symmetric and positive definite

     :returns: x (*TODO*), NxK matrix or M-dimensional array where the last two dimensions are NxK, the solutions for the system of equations, Ax = b.